MostafaHosny/heros/README.md

 # README

-to run the project
+(to run the project )

-Rails s
+ -rails server

-the defalut url
+(the defalut url )

-localhost:3000/
+-localhost:3000/

 Tahis is the whole endpoint .